discord-tickets/docs/docs/privacy.md

 This data is submitted optionally and is used for aggregated statistics to satisfy curiosity, and to guide bot development based on usage or systems.

-##### Proxy

-All unencrypted data proxied through the Discord Tickets Proxy *could* be seen by me, but is not.
-You can see the source code [on GitHub](https://github.com/discord-tickets/proxy/blob/main/index.js).

-The following data is logged and may be stored for up to 7 days (or longer for investigations):

-- request ID
-- requester IP address
-- target (origin) IP address and path (full URL).

-Request and response bodies are not read; the response from the origin is proxied directly to the requester without intercept.

 ##### Third-party services

 ###### Cloudflare